Micro Captive Insurance FAQs

 WHAT IS A MICRO CAPTIVE INSURANCE COMPANY?

-A Micro Captive insurance company is a legally licensed, limited-purpose property and casualty insurance company that is owned by its members under Internal Revenue Code (IRC) Section 831(b) operating with annual net written premium of up to $2.2 million.
+A Micro Captive insurance company is a legally licensed, limited-purpose property and casualty insurance company that is owned by its members under Internal Revenue Code (IRC) Section 831(b) operating with an annual net written premium of up to $2.2 million.

 HOW DO MICRO CAPTIVES WORK?

 Micro Captives give small to mid-sized businesses the ability to self-insure against a variety of insurable risks, including those that might not be available through traditional insurance markets.
 Micro Captives are stand-alone insurance companies with their policies and premiums determined by independent actuaries.
 The Captive reports to the department of insurance of the domicile in which they are formed.
 A Micro Captive can write custom insurance policies that fit specific needs, self-insure against current risks and maintain control of the risk management process.

 WHAT IS REQUIRED FOR A MICRO CAPTIVE INSURANCE COMPANY TO QUALIFY UNDER THE 831(B) ELECTION?

 - It must qualify as an insurance company for tax purposes and operate as an insurance company with adequate risk shifting and risk distribution.

 - To be taxed as a U.S. insurer, it must be a U.S. taxpayer domiciled in the United States or offshore but having elected and qualified under tax code section 953(d).

 - It must operate with an annual gross premium of no more than $2.2 million.

 WHAT ARE THE ADVANTAGES OF BEING AN 831(b) MICRO CAPTIVE MEMBER?

 831(b) Micro Captive members share in the underwriting profits and investment income.
 Captive members have greater control and management of claims.
-A Micro Captive offers flexibility in policy design, coverage and premium payment scheduling.
+A Micro Captive offers flexibility in policy design, coverage, and premium payment schedule.
 It can be integrated with existing insurance policies and can supplement a Group Captive.

 IS AN 831(b) MICRO CAPTIVE SUITABLE?